Upper Tyndrum railway station: Signalling

 The signal box, which had 15 levers, was situated on the island platform.
 From its opening in 1894, the West Highland Railway was worked throughout by the electric token system.

 In 1967, the method of working between Crianlarich and Rannoch was changed to the Scottish Region Tokenless Block system.
 The Down loop at Tyndrum Upper was signalled for running in either direction and the signal box was able to 'switch out' when not required.

 In August 1985, the method of working between Crianlarich and Rannoch reverted to the electric token block system.
 The semaphore signals were removed on 22 December 1985 in preparation for the introduction of Radio Electronic Token Block (RETB).

 The RETB system was commissioned by British Rail between Helensburgh Upper and Upper Tyndrum on 27 March 1988.
 On 29 May of the same year, the RETB spread north to Fort William Junction, resulting in the closure of Upper Tyndrum signal box (amongst others).
 The RETB is controlled from a purpose-built Signalling Centre at Banavie railway station.
 Upper Tyndrum station is the boundary between the two signalling interlockings and the areas of control of the two signalmen.

 The Train Protection & Warning System was installed in 2003.

 Facilities

 The station only has very basic facilities, being a small car park and some bike racks.
 The station has no step-free access, the only access being from a subway.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Passenger volume

-In 2005/06 it was the least used station on the West Highland Line, probably because of its position up a hill above the village, as opposed to Tyndrum Lower on the Oban branch, which also offers services to and from Crianlarich and destinations to the south (usually at about the same time, as the trains tend to connect at Crianlarich).
+In 2005/06 it was the least used station on the West Highland Line, This is in part because of its position up a hill above the village, as opposed to Tyndrum Lower on the Oban branch, which also offers services to and from Crianlarich and destinations to the south.
+However, in recent years the Oban line has been served by a core train service, giving Tyndrum Lower a more regular service than Upper Tyndrum, as of May 2025.

 The statistics cover twelve month periods that start in April.